0xProject/0x-monorepo/packages/sol-meta/README.md

 #### Exposed Modifiers

-For every modifier a testing function is generated.
+For every modifier a testing function is generated that allows you to test if the modifier executes or not.
+The name of the tester function is `modifierNameTest` and it's arguments are the arguments of the modifier.
+When the modifier allows execution, it will simply return `true`.

-Example:
+Example generated tester:

 ```solidity
     function onlyAuthorizedTest(address user)